 Bingo is another popular game that you or your family can play with your older adult.
 It’s fun and can be played with two people or a larger group.

-3. Learning a new skill or revisiting an old talent
+3. Learning a New Skill or Revisiting an Old Talent

 Painting, sketching, or sculpting all offer an artistic outlet and also improve hand-eye coordination, in addition to boosting mental health.

-Music is another great way to lift spirits.
-Studies show that it can also improve mood and increase happiness among older adults.
+Music is another excellent way to lift spirits.
+Studies show that it can also improve mood and increase happiness among older adults.Â

 Singing along at a musical concert is another way to bring back happy memories.
 Taking your loved one to musical events (or watching one together online or on TV) is another way to offer a mental health boost and enjoy each other’s company, too.